 - 1. Loosen the lug nuts on the wheel(s) to be removed. - 2.
 Place chocks at the front wheels and lift rear of vehicle with a chain hoist or floor jack (Figure 9-2, Page 9-2).
 Position jack stands under the frame crossmember between the rear leaf spring front frame mount and the side stringer, just forward of each rear wheel.
 Lower the vehicle to let the jack stands support the vehicle.
-See General Warning, Section 1, Page 1-1.
+See WARNING "Lift only one end of the vehicle..." in General Warning, Section 1, Page 1-1.